Get the latest from TODAY

-Over the past month, a series of coordinated bomb threats at Jewish Community Centers (JCCs) across the United States have threatened children, many of them preschoolers, and their parents, causing repeated evacuations and creating a sense of anxiety some are finding hard to shake.
+A series of coordinated bomb threats at Jewish Community Centers across the United States have threatened children, many of them preschoolers, and their parents, causing repeated evacuations and creating a sense of anxiety some are finding hard to shake.

 The threats started January 9, when the Jewish Telegraphic Agency (JTA) reported 16 JCCs in the Northeast and Southeast received recorded messages threatening them with bombs.
 A second round occurred at 30 JCCs across 17 states on January 18.
-Yesterday, at least 13 more threats were called in — this time individually, by a woman.
+On January 31, at least 13 more threats were called in — this time individually, by a woman.
 None of the bomb threats were deemed credible.